 General imaging differential considerations include:

 - hepatic abscess: typically shows mass-effect on adjacent structures and ring-enhancement while hepatic infarction lacks mass-effect and any enhancement

-- true hepatic masses: both mass-effect and enhancement differentiates from hepatic infarction.
-The clinical scenario is different
+- true hepatic masses: both mass-effect and enhancement differentiate from hepatic infarction, and the clinical scenario is different

 - 1. Peterson IM, Neumann CH.
 Focal hepatic infarction with bile lake formation.
 AJR Am J Roentgenol.
 1984;142 (6): 1155-6. doi:10.2214/ajr.142.6.1155 - Pubmed citation